 The joint degree program in law and urban planning is designed for students intending to practice law who might become concerned with the problems of housing, land use, transportation, environment, or urban and regional development.
 The course of study provides a method to develop professionals capable of dealing with both the legal and planning aspects of urban problems.
 Graduates with these two degrees will be able to apply their skills in both the public and private sectors.

-The program combines into four years the normal three-year J.D. program offered by the School of Law and the two-year M.U.P. program offered by the Urban Planning Department in the School of Architecture, Design, and Planning.
+The program combines into four years the normal three-year J.D. program offered by the School of Law and the two-year Master of Urban Planning program offered by the Urban Planning Department in the School of Architecture, Design, and Planning.
 Students in the program must complete 76 credit hours in law and 39 credit hours in urban planning.
 Near the end of the course of study, each candidate must successfully pass a written comprehensive examination administered by the Urban Planning Department or write a thesis approved by the student's thesis committee in urban planning.

 The joint J.D./M.U.P. program is open to those who have earned a baccalaureate degree from an accredited college or university and whose undergraduate record indicates that the applicant has the capacity to complete the law and urban planning programs.
 Applicants for the J.D./M.U.P. program must meet the admission requirements of the School of Law, the Urban Planning Department and the Office of Graduate Studies.
 Applicants must apply and be admitted to each school separately prior to entrance into the first year of the program.
 The Law School Admission Test (LSAT) and the Graduate Record Examination (GRE) scores are required.
 A student who decides to enter the program while enrolled in the first year of the J.D. or M.U.P curriculum must consult and obtain approval from the School of Law and Urban Planning Department as soon as possible.
 No student may enter the joint degree program after completing more than three full semesters in the School of Law or in the Urban Planning Department.